opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 We have pushed our timeline visualization to the limits of the standard charts.
 This gives us a good understanding of its capabilities.
-It has its benefits for creating filters and grouping by multiple attributes.
-But TSVB has easier options to format data.
+The visualization has its benefits in terms of creating filters and grouping by multiple attributes, but TSVB offers easier options for formatting data.

 ### Outlook: Vega

-We have explored, how to set up present OpenTelemetry metrics using TSVB and the standard visualizations.
+We have explored how to set up and present OTel metrics using TSVB and standard visualizations.
-Both approaches allowed the creation of useful charts providing powerful insights.
-But we also encounter quite some limitations.
+Both approaches allow the creation of useful charts that provide powerful insights, but they also present some limitations.
-To overcome those limits, OpenSearch Dashboards offers Vega as another powerful visualization approach.
+To overcome those limitations, OpenSearch Dashboards offers Vega as another powerful visualization tool.
-Vega lets us use any OpenSearch query and provides a grammar to transform and visualize the data with [D3.js](https://d3js.org/).
+Vega lets you use any OpenSearch query and provides a grammar for transforming and visualizing the data with [D3.js](https://d3js.org/).
-It allows to access global filters and the time interval selector to create well-integrated exploration and analysis journeys in OpenSearch.
+It allows you to access global filters and the time interval selector to create well-integrated exploration and analysis journeys in OpenSearch.

 Of course, this has a steeper learning curve.
 Explaining Vega visualizations would warrant its own blog post.
-There is a short introduction in the [OpenSearch Catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/visualizations/vega-visualizations.md).
-Be sure to check out the Vega visualizations in that catalog to get further inspiration.
+See [Vega Visualizations](https://github.com/opensearch-project/opensearch-catalog/blob/main/visualizations/vega-visualizations.md) for a short introduction and to get further inspiration.